isomerpages/mindef-sg101/_social-national-identity/creating-a-shared-identity-as-singaporeans.md

 A committee led by the then Minister for Trade and Industry Lee Hsien Loong was convened to advance a debate on national ideology, and key values common to the various races and communities in Singapore were identified.
 The findings were published as a White Paper on 2 Jan 1991, before being debated in Parliament, and eventually adopted on 15 Jan 1991.
 It outlined five shared values:

+> Nation before community and society above self
+>
+>Family as the basic unit of society
+>
+>Community support and respect for the individual
+>
+>Consensus, not conflict
+>
+>Racial and religious harmony.

+Amid concerns that Singaporeans were too preoccupied with the materialistic "5 C's" values - Cash, Car, Credit Card, Condo and Country Club – in the post-Independence years, the "Remaking Singapore 2002" White Paper sought to relook broad social policy.
+It steered attention towards the aspirations of a third generation of citizens for a more multi-dimensional, inclusive future for Singapore.
+The document summed up what Singapore meant to its people under four themes:
+> A Home for All Singaporeans
+>
+> A Home Owned
+>
+> A Home for All Seasons
+>
+> A Home to Cherish.
+>
+While the refreshed identity had an appealing message, it was still seen as a relatively top-down exercise with input from Singapore's political, academic and professional elites, as it did not get general feedback from the "man on the street".

+To address this groundswell of public sentiment about the need for wider engagement, the Government launched an initiative in 2012, known as the "Our Singapore Conversation", to interact with Singaporeans on an unprecedented scale:  over 47,000 Singaporeans participated in more than 660 dialogue sessions – both online and in-person or through surveys – over one year to articulate their views and aspirations.

+Through these sessions, citizens were invited to share their views on three questions: What matters to us?
+What are the values we hold?
+How can we work together to meet the challenges of the future?

+From these conversations, five core aspirations citizens felt should guide Singaporean society emerged: opportunities, purpose, assurance, spirit and trust.

+Singaporeans desired opportunities to make a good living and realise their potential, regardless of their background.
+They wanted to live with purpose as individuals, community members, and Singaporeans.
+They also wanted assurance that basic needs such as housing, healthcare and public transport are affordable and within reach.
+Singaporeans aspired to a strong "kampong spirit" and society anchored in our shared values while contributing to building a common future founded on trust among Singaporeans and between the Government and citizens.

+The Singapore Conversation continues today, as the Government engages Singaporeans and uses more varied formats such as social media and mobile apps to conduct broad-based discussions and gather feedback about pertinent issues.

 #### Creating a Shared Identity as Singaporeans